webdiscus/ansis/README.md

 <a id="bench-2-styles" name="bench-2-styles"></a>
 ### Using 2 styles

-Using only 2 styles, picocolors is already a bit slower, because using the [chained syntax](#chained-syntax) is faster than nested calls.
+Using only 2 styles, picocolors is already a bit slower, because applying multiple colours at once via [chained syntax](#chained-syntax) is faster than nested calls.

 ```js
 ansis.red.bold('foo')